-NIGHT: Drukgyal Twin Tower, Thimphu
+NIGHT: The Seva Hotel, Thimphu

-April 9, Day 9: Drive to Punakha.
+April 6, Day 9: Drive to Punakha.
 This morning, we will cross the Dochula pass at 10,200 feet with its 108 memorial chortens, breakfasting in the adjacent Royal Botanical Park.
 If the rhododendrons are flowering, this is a great chance for the nomadic Fire-tailed Myzornis.
 By lunchtime we will have descended into the dry Punakha valley, afterwards following the Po Chu (Chu means "river").
 We will explore along the beautiful river in search of such species as the Ibisbill, River Lapwing, Crested Kingfisher, and Wallcreeper.
 In addition, migrant waterfowl sometimes rest up on the riverine islands including Ruddy Shelduck, Common Merganser, occasional Bar-headed Geese, and a mix of Eurasian duck species - we have seen up to ten different species along the river here.
 This valley is an important migration conduit and often harbors interesting migrants.
-Our hotel also offers some good birding in the cool of the morning with regular sightings of Slender-billed Oriole and at dusk, Gray Nightjar.
+Our hotel also offers some good birding in the cool of the morning with regular sightings of Slender-billed Oriole, Rusty-cheeked Scimitar-Babbler, and at dusk, Gray Nightjar.

 If the head abbot is not in residence at the spectacular Punakha Dzong ("fortress"), we hope to tour the colorful inner sanctum of this working monastery.
 It is decorated with spectacular artwork and home to sacred Buddhist relics, many centuries old.
-This immense building is one of the great sights of Bhutan and photographic opportunities abound.
+This immense building is one of the great sights of Bhutan and one of the cultural highlights of the entire tour.
+Photographic opportunities abound.